Evidence of drugs or alcohol in three of six marine fatalities investigated in 2018

 The board published seven reports into marine safety incidents in 2018.
 The incidents, which occurred in 2016 and 2017, resulted in a total of six fatalities and 10 injuries, according to its annual report.

-Three of the toxicology reports from the cornoner’s office “reflected evidence of drugs or alcohol in the casualty,” it said.
+Three of the toxicology reports from the coroner’s office “reflected evidence of drugs or alcohol in the casualty,” it said.

 The MCIB said it is not in a position to establish if drugs or alcohol contributed to the incidents but noted the substances “can affect can affect a person’s judgement, vision, coordination and reaction times.”